 Taxation in those other places:

 “Tax residency” found in all other countries worldwide outside the U.S. is determined by a variety of facts-and-circumstance tests or features unique to each country’s tax system.
-For example, for Canada those tests would include- permanence and purpose of stay abroad, personal property and social ties, spouse, dependents and dwelling, establishing tax resident in another country.
+For example, for Canada those tests would include- permanence and purpose of stay abroad, personal property and social ties, spouse, dependents and dwelling, or establishing tax residence in another country.
 In some cases establishing tax ties in another country becomes part of those tests or features.
 Some countries permit taxpayers who move from that country to become tax non-residents upon departure.
-Such tax non-residents of those former countries are taxed only on income earned or sourced from those former countries.
-Tax residence is re-established if and when the taxpayer returns to that country to live and/ or work.
+Such tax non-residents of those former countries are taxed only on income earned or sourced in those former countries.
+Tax residence is re-established if and when the taxpayer returns to that country to permanently live and/ or work.

 Consequences of Filing as a U.S. Nonresident Alien/ Becoming a U.S. Resident Alien:

-All U.S. resident aliens are subject to U.S. income tax on their worldwide income, regardless of where the income is earned, the type of currency, or the location where the income is deposited.
+All U.S. resident aliens are subject to U.S. income tax on their worldwide income, regardless of where the income is earned, the type of currency, or the geographical location of where the income is deposited.

 All U.S. nonresident aliens are income taxed in the U.S., only on their U.S. source income.

 The source of the income depends on the type of income.
-A basic taxation premise is that the country of income source maintains the first right of taxation related to that income.
+A basic premise of taxation is that the country of income source maintains the first right of taxation related to that income.
 However, income tax treaties usually seek to have such income taxed in the country of residence (and not the source country) to avoid a double filing compliance obligation.